 Michael Oher, The Blind Side

-All of these characters come from foster care or were adopted, and all of their lives and personalities are shaped by their experiences in foster care or through adoption.
+All of these characters come from foster care or were adopted, so all of their lives and personalities are shaped by their experiences in foster care or through adoption.
 More recently, ABC Family syndicated The Fosters, a whole show dedicated to acknowledging the foster care system and educating viewers on the system.
 Focusing on same-sex foster parents, this show challenges tropes and stereotypes that have previously been shown in television and in film.
-By creating these dynamic characters and their stories, the public is working to continue normalizing the foster care system and how adoption works.
+Indeed, by creating these dynamic characters and their stories, the public is working to continue normalizing the foster care system and how adoption works.

 Together We Rise wants to help all children in the foster care system.
 To help in your area, visit https://www.togetherwerise.org/getinvolved/ to see what you can do.